-Rainy days give me every reason to remain indoors, wrapped in a tattered sweatshirt, my hair in braids and a light hearted book in hand.
+Rainy days give me every reason to remain indoors, wrapped in a tattered sweatshirt, my hair in braids, and a light hearted book in hand.
 I can’t resist the urge to bake, as I crave food with warm spices and soft textures.
-I write this post as I bite into one of these Morning Glory Muffins, sharing honest thoughts on what I’ve learned about myself over the past few months.
+I write this post as I bite into one of these AIP Paleo Breakfast muffins, similar to Morning Glory Muffins, sharing honest thoughts on what I’ve learned about myself over the past few months.

 I’m coming off a relaxing weekend, one that felt different than others for reasons beyond it being a holiday.

 On Friday we watched the Saints play in their beautiful new stadium, and I enjoyed a glass of wine as we cheered them to victory.
 On Saturday I picked up flowers, seeds and soil to get started on my vertical garden.
 The base that Brian’s dad had built for me stood empty last summer, and I wasn’t going to let that happen again.
 Later that night I grilled burgers and we dined al fresco.
 Sunday morning I planted the garden, had a quick lunch at Chipotle to refuel, and took a leisurely walk staring at the gorgeous homes on Summit Avenue.